Housing in Austin

 Note: This option is currently unavailable to English Language Center students.

-Living in on-campus UT dormitories, owned and operated by UT Division of Housing and Food Services, is available for international students.
+Living in on-campus UT dormitories, owned and operated by University Housing and Dining, is available for international students.
 Priority is given to freshmen.
 Apply as early as possible (no later than May 1) as spaces are limited.
-For on-campus housing, contact: University Housing & Dining, (512) 471-3136, firstname.lastname@example.org.
+For on-campus housing, contact: University Housing and Dining, (512) 471-3136, email@example.com.

 Apart from Global LLC, which holds a small amount of beds for international students, UT dormitories are rarely an option for exchange students because rooms are reserved far in advance and are offered primarily to first year students.
 Homestays with families in the Austin community are not available.
 Exchange students attending UT usually choose from three types of housing: co-operative houses (co-ops), private dormitories, and apartments.